53 Results

 -

-Mom and Me CharcuterieYouth Sports / EnrichmentEnjoy some quality 1:1 one time with your little and learn how to create a charcuterie tray.
+Mom & Me CharcuterieYouth Sports / EnrichmentEnjoy some quality 1:1 one time with your little and learn how to create a charcuterie tray.
 The class cost covers 1 adult and 1 kiddo.
 We bring all the supplies for the charcuterie boards, you learn and practice.
 No clean up!!
-No fuss, just FUN and learning playing with food!Fall 2025
+No fuss, just FUN and learning playing with food!Winter 2026 -

 -